evilmarty/ilc/README.md

 ### `commands.<command_name>.pure`

 Setting `pure` to `true` to not pass through environment variables and only use environment variables that have been specified or inherited.
 Subcommands do not inherit this option and must be set for each command.

 ### `commands.<command_name>.inputs`

 Optionally specify inputs to be used in `run` and `env` values.
 Inputs can be passed as arguments or will be asked when invoking a command.
 Nested commands inherit inputs and cascade down.
-See [`inputs`] for more information.
+See [`inputs`](#inputs-1) for more information.

 ## Templating

-Go's [templating](https://pkg.go.dev/text/template) is available for `run` and `env` values to construct complex entries.
+Go's [template language](https://pkg.go.dev/text/template) is available for `run` and `env` values to construct complex entries.
 Templates are evaluated after inputs are collected but before script execution.
 Along with inputs, templates can access environment variables that are present and regardless whether `pure` is enabled or not.

 ### .Input.<input_name>